springernature/frontend-toolkits/toolkits/global/packages/global-author-list/README.md

 - `data-author-list-truncated-class`
 - `data-author-list-list-modifier-class`
 - `data-author-list-button-class-list`
+- `data-author-list-button-collapsed-text`
+- `data-author-list-button-expanded-text`

-> **NOTE**: data attribute options will take precedence over any options set during initialisation.
+> **NOTE**: The data attribute options will take precedence over any options set during initialisation.
+Their names are not configurable and therefore should not be changed.

 ##### Heads up!